Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/littleX/tutorial.md

 ### **Lesson 5: Adding node abilities**
 Nodes in Jaclang can have abilities defined to perform specific tasks.
 These abilities are structured as entry and exit points.

 Imagine a smart home system where each room is represented as a node.
-Walkers (automated agents) traverse these nodes, performing tasks like turning lights on or off, adjusting temperature, or sending alerts when entering or exiting a room.
+Walkers traverse these nodes, performing tasks like turning lights on or off, adjusting temperature, or sending alerts when entering or exiting a room.

 **Entry**
 When someone enters a room:

-- Lights Turn On: The system detects entry and automatically switches on the lights to ensure the person feels welcomed.
+- **Lights Turn On:** The system detects entry and automatically switches on the lights to ensure the person feels welcomed.
-- Room Occupied: The system marks the room as occupied in its database or tracking system.
+- **Room Occupied:** The system marks the room as occupied in its database or tracking system.

 You enter the Living Room, and the system turns on the lights and logs your presence.

 **Exit**
 When someone exits a room:

-- Lights Turn Off: The system detects the exit and switches off the lights to save energy.
+- **Lights Turn Off:** The system detects the exit and switches off the lights to save energy.
-- Room Vacant: It marks the room as unoccupied in its tracking system.
+- **Room Vacant:** It marks the room as unoccupied in its tracking system.

 You leave the Living Room, and the system turns off the lights and updates its records to show the room is vacant.